-Any DPS student who wants or needs to attend a school other than their automatically assigned neighborhood school can take part in SchoolChoice.
-(ECE students need to apply on a yearly basis.)
+When choosing a school, we encourage all students to first look at their neighborhood school.
+But, any student who wants to attend a school other than their neighborhood school can take part in SchoolChoice.

-Families submit one SchoolChoice application per student, on which they rank up to five school preferences.
-DPS then matches students to schools based on those preferences, as well as school admission priorities and available space.
-SchoolChoice for the 2018-19 school year is now open through Feb.
-28 at 4 p.m.
-Click here to apply.
+The Round 1 SchoolChoice window for 2021-22 is Jan.
+15-Feb.
+16, 2021.
+To participate in SchoolChoice, families submit one SchoolChoice application per student, on which they rank their top schools in order of preference, up to a limit of 12.
+DPS then uses a computer algorithm that matches students to schools based on those preferences, as well as school admission priorities and available space.

 Here’s how it works: